I’ve seen other pilgrimages for less money. Why should I choose the Pilgrim Center of Hope?

-Our founders, Deacon Tom and Mary Jane Fox, have been to the Holy Land and the Middle East over fifty times – exploring, leading groups, and capturing video interviews for educational purposes.
+Our founders, Deacon Tom and Mary Jane Fox, have been to the Holy Land and the Middle East over sixty times – exploring, leading groups, and capturing video interviews for educational purposes.
 Over the years, they have developed deep friendships with the local people, and are known by Latin Patriarchate bishops.
-Deacon Tom and Mary Jane are also Knight & Lady of the Equestrian Order of the Holy Sepulcher of Jerusalem.
+Deacon Tom and Mary Jane are also Knight Commander & Dame Commander members of the Equestrian Order of the Holy Sepulcher of Jerusalem.

 Will I be a number in a large group, or receive personal service from my group leaders?

 Especially due to our small group size and ministerial approach, pilgrims receive the personal attention of our experienced group leaders, along with their local escorts, throughout the entire pilgrimage.